 (13.06) Penhelig.
 R - This is just as we enter Aberdyfi/Aberdovey at the eastern end of the village, between two bridges over the A493.
 It only opened in 1933 as an alternative to the main station which is to the west of the village.
 Annual passenger usage has been 9,000 - 10,000 over the last five years - reasonable numbers for what for formally called a Halt!

 13.10 Aberdyfi/Aberdovey station.
 R - The station buildings are now privately owned.
 It once had a canopy using supports originally built for Pwllheli station; they are now at Llanuwchllyn station on the Bala Lake Railway!
 Recent passenger usage around 35,000 per year.
 Former passing loop, signal box and small goods yard; a short branch also used to be here to serve the jetty at Aberdyfi Harbour.

-13.19 Arrive at Tywyn (formally spelt as Towyn) station.
-300 Yards before we arrive here is the Talyllyn Railway’s Tywyn Wharf - from here, slates would have been transferred from the narrow gauge waggons to the main line freight trains.
-Tywyn’s station buildings are all in private use; passenger usage around 100,000 annually.
+13.19 Arrive at Tywyn (formerly spelt as Towyn) station.
+300 yards before we arrive here is the Talyllyn Railway’s Tywyn Wharf - from here, slates would have been transferred from the narrow gauge waggons to the main line freight trains.
+Tywyn’s station buildings are all in private use; passenger usage of the station is around 100,000 annually.
 Former goods yard, signal box (this lasted until 1988 when radio signalling was introduced) and sidings; the passing loop still exists and we are scheduled to cross with the 11.37 from Pwllheli.
-We depart at 13.24.
+We depart at 13.25.

 2.25 miles further north on right was the location of Llangelynin Halt which closed in 1991.